 - To make the marinade, mix together the oyster sauce, fish sauce, sugar and sesame oil.
 Add the beef and marinate overnight in the refrigerator.
 Remove from the fridge 2 hours before cooking.

-- To make the dressing, pound the lemongrass (tough outer leaves removed, chopped), chillies (seeded and chopped), garlic (chopped) and sugar in a mortar with a pestle to form a fine paste.
+- To make the dressing, pound the lemongrass, chillies, garlic and sugar in a mortar with a pestle to form a fine paste.
 Mix the fish sauce and the juice of 3 limes together, then taste for balance.

 - Heat a grill or a barbecue to hot, then cook the beef for about 2 minutes on each side until it forms a good even crust.
 Remove from the heat and rest in a warm place for 10 minutes.
 Slice the beef thickly across the grain.
 Toss the beef, onion and coriander leaves with some of the dressing.